Euro zone first-quarter growth disappoints, puts pressure on ECB to act

 And the United States is expected to bounce back from a weather-ravaged start to the year.

 (Additional reporting by James Mackenzie in Rome, Madeline Chambers in Berlin, Jussi Rosendahl in Helsinki and Anthony Deutsch in Amsterdam.
-Writing by Mike Peacock, editing by Toby Chopra)
+Writing by Mike Peacock, Martin Santa and Jan Strupczewski; Editing by Toby Chopra)